 Other clients can access the sync capability through the ArcGIS REST API.

 The following describes feature service data requirements specific to data stored in a database.
 Your data must meet these requirements in addition to the requirements common to geodatabases and databases.

 - When you add database data to a map in ArcGIS Pro, a query layer is created.
 If you alter the query layer definition, be sure the query contains only one table, does not have duplicate columns, and does not include joins, where clauses, or virtual or merged columns.

 - The query layer that's defined for the table determines what data publishes.
 For example, tables containing data types that are not supported by ArcGIS can be published, but unsupported data types are not accessible through ArcGIS or the feature service.
 See View database data in ArcGIS for information on how the query layer is initially defined when you add a database table to the map.

 - The table must contain a unique integer column maintained by the database.
 If you create tables and load the data to the database using ArcGIS, a database-maintained unique integer object ID is added automatically.
 If you create data outside of ArcGIS, be sure to include a database-maintained, unique, not null integer column in the table.
 If such a column does not exist, you cannot publish a feature service.
 You can use the Add Incrementing ID Field geoprocessing tool to add a database-maintained integer column to your table in the databases listed in the tool's usage section.
 For all other databases, use database management system tools or SQL to create the ID column.

-- Supported database platforms from which you can publish feature services include Dameng, Db2 (on Linux, UNIX, or Windows), IBM Informix, Oracle, PostgreSQL, SAP HANA, SQL Server, Teradata Data Warehouse Appliance, and supported cloud-based database services.
+- Supported database platforms from which you can publish feature services include Dameng, Db2 (on Linux, UNIX, or Windows), Oracle, PostgreSQL, SAP HANA, SQL Server, Teradata Data Warehouse Appliance, and supported cloud-based database services.